sontaglab/CRNSeSi/README.md

 # CRNSeSi
-Package for "Chemical Reaction Network SEnsitivity SIgns" as used in E.D.
+Package for "Chemical Reaction Network SEnsitivity SIgns" as used in

+E.D.
 Sontag.
 A technique for determining the signs of sensitivities of steady states in chemical reaction networks.
 IET Systems Biology, 8:251-267, 2014.

-CRNSeSi.zip has all files; they are also available for individual downloads.
+CRNSeSi.zip has all files.

 The readme file in this depository is repeated here for convenience:

 CRNSENSI quick readme file